OpenMDAO/POEMs/POEM_086.md

 ## Motivation

-Users have often complained that setting options throughout a system tree can be onerous...passing values from a parent group to subgroup etc. down to components can be a tedious, error-prone process.
+Users have often complained that setting options throughout a system tree can be onerous...passing values from a parent group to subgroup to components can be a tedious, error-prone process.

 ## Proposed Solution